Written by: Michelle Gomez, News Team Member

 She explained that they will rent out space to clubs and departments for pub nights — however, they will treat it more as a reservation, in the sense that they will rent out a part of the pub rather than the entire establishment.
 This is because they want to have some space available always for walk-in guests to avoid turning customers away.

-Samer Rihani and Jackson Freedman, vice-president student services/acting president and vice-president university relations from the Simon Fraser Student Society (SFSS), said in an email interview with The Peak that “the SFSS Board of Directors is permitted to host 15 pub nights per year in the space, and the SFSS student groups are permitted to host 150 total — without being charged for the space.”
+Samer Rihani and Jackson Freedman, vice-president student services/acting president and vice-president university relations from the SFSS, said in an email interview with The Peak that “the SFSS Board of Directors is permitted to host 15 pub nights per year in the space, and the SFSS student groups are permitted to host 150 total — without being charged for the space.”

 Baker said that The Study will host their own events and theme nights as well.